CodeGENCAT: Generative Computerized Adaptive Testing for Open-ended Coding Problems: Additional Experimental Details

 \subsubsection{SFT}

-The GIRT model is fine-tuned for 15 epochs with a batch size of 4 and 16 gradient accumulation steps.
+On CodeWorkout dataset, the GIRT model is fine-tuned for 15 epochs with a batch size of 4 and 16 gradient accumulation steps.
+On Progfeed dataset, the GIRT model is fine-tuned for 3 epochs with a batch size of 4 and 16 gradient accumulation steps.
 The Llama backbone LLM is trained with a learning rate of $1 \times 10^{-5}$, while the latent knowledge parameters and MLP are trained with a learning rate of $0.01$. we utilize the AdamW optimizer for all parameters.
 A linear warmup is applied for the first 3\% of training steps.
-We set the dimension of latent knowledge $\mathbf{z}_i \in \mathbf{R}^D$ where $D= 2$, and we set $\lambda = 0.2$ to balance the two training losses.
-Training requires approximately 1 hour and 23 minutes on one NVIDIA L40 GPU.
+We set the dimension of latent knowledge $\mathbf{z}_i \in \mathbb{R}^D$ where $D= 2$, and we set $\lambda = 0.2$ to balance the two training losses.
+Training requires approximately 1 hour and 23 minutes on one NVIDIA L40 GPU on CodeWorkout and 24 minutes on Progfeed.